RezwanTarin/101198704_comp3133_assig2/README.md

 # 101198704_comp3133_assig2

+# This is the link for my backend code reference https://github.com/RezwanTarin/comp3133_winter2021/tree/master/101198704_comp3133_assig1

 # follow setps below to run the code on your side
 1. download on your machine
 2. open on termial or vscode terminal and run ( npm install ) for installing all the depedencies